 - Throw in ½ tbsp of salt (or more to taste) as well as Thai sweet basil.

 - Check to make sure chicken and eggplants are fully cooked.
-Once ready, turn off heat and mix in ½ cup of lime juice.
+Once ready, turn off heat.

 - Serve with Jasmine rice.